danielsaidi/website_danielsaidi/collections/_posts/2022/2022-11-16-using-complex-gestures-in-a-scroll-view.md

 SwiftUI gestures are complicated, since they can block the `ScrollView` gestures.
 Let's look at a way to implement rich view gestures in a way that doesn't block the scrolling.

-{% include kankoda/data/open-source.html name="SwiftUIKit" version="0.7.0" %}
+{% include kankoda/data/open-source.html name="GestureButton" %}

-## Update 2022-11-20
+## Update 2024-09-02

-I have added a "Going further" section that describes how to add support for drag gestures, and a link to a ready to use component that supports detecting and all these gestures.
+The `ScrollViewGestureButton` below stopped working in iOS 18, where the button gestures started blocking the scroll view gestures.

+iOS 18 however doesn't need these complex gestures anymore.
+We only need to change the `GestureButton` to use a simultaneous gesture, and it works right away.

+The new [{{project.name}}]({{project.url}}) open-source project contains these improvements, so check it out for code samples and source-code that is adjusted for the future.

 ## The problem